-Using a difference-in-differences strategy, I compare, before and after 2010, municipalities forced to integrate with municipalities that have been part of an intermunicipal community for a long time.
+long time.
 I provide extensive evidence supporting the common trend assumption.
 In particular, I show that those two groups, while selected, evolved similarly prior to the law.
 Along with extensive data collection at the municipal level, this strategy enables me to measure the causal impact of integration on municipalities that resisted it.
 I then compare their experience to that of municipalities that had voluntarily joined a community before the 2010 law, using a staggered adoption design in which the date of the treatment corresponds to the year of integration.
-If municipalities are indeed selecting on losses and gains, we should find that integration had a different impact for municipalities that chose to cooperate.
-Through this comparison, I can thus test whether resistance is driven by the actual consequences of integration and identify the local costs of integration that explain why resisting municipalities opposed integration in the first place.
+Through this comparison, I can identify the local consequences of integration that explain why resisting municipalities opposed integration in the first place.

 Municipalities that are part of the same community share several public policies; losing autonomy over these can be costly.
 First, urban planning policies become subject to the guidelines set by the IC, which decides where and how much to build in each member municipality.
 This can be costly for high-demand municipalities that have been using local housing regulations to prevent outsiders from coming in and to prevent further increases in housing density (Gyourko and Molloy, 2015).
 This local opposition to new construction is commonly referred to as NIMBYism ("Not In My BackYard").
 Sharing their housing and zoning policies with outsiders and would-be residents might therefore lead to more construction on their territory than desired.
 Second, integrated municipalities jointly finance and provide local public services: waste management, road maintenance, public transport, daycare facilities, and social, cultural, and sports facilities.
 While pooling resources for large-scale services such as public transport seems generally beneficial, sharing decisions over the location of public service can be costly for some municipalities.
-With the aim of
+With the aim of achieving economies of scale, ICs seek to rationalize the supply of local public services and thus to concentrate resources on facilities in high-density areas.
+As a result, low-density municipalities might end up with fewer facilities, increasing the distance to public services for their residents.